Zilog8/UNFS2GO/README.md

 In the "unfs3" folder you'll find the code that's been re-purposed from the UNFS3 project ( http://unfs3.sourceforge.net/ ), as well as the CREDITS and LICENSE files for that code.

+In the "zipfs" folder you'll find the code that's been re-purposed from the godoc tool (https://go.googlesource.com/tools/+/master/godoc/vfs), as well as the AUTHORS, LICENSE, etc. files for that code.

 As for my paltry code and modifications: